draghuram/draghuram.github.io/_posts/2016-05-11-huge-stacktraces.md

 by writing a script.
 The requirements are very simple.
 Remove every line in the stack trace that doesn't refer to our classes, with a small caveat.
 Keep the first line of every exception irrespective of whether the line refers to our class or not.
-This is becase it helps to have some minimal information about every exception in the chain.
+This is because it helps to have some minimal information about every exception in the chain.

 Here are couple of sample outputs from the script.
 Let us assume that